No. AU0132APP Active

 FSRA replaced the Benchmark investment return on cash flow of 2.25% with a rate selected by each insurer that reflects their own investment portfolio of assets in the 2020-H2 Guidance.
 The discontinuation of the Benchmark investment return on cash flow adheres to Section 2620.15-17 of the CIA SOP, which speaks to insurers’ use of their own expected investment return when discounting claims in calculating indicated rates.
 Specifically, Section 2620.15 states that:

 “The investment return rate for calculating the present value of cash flows would reflect the expected investment income to be earned on assets that might be acquired with the net cash flows resulting from the revenue at the indicated rate.”

-Furthermore, the CIA SOP guides that revenues from all sources of funds, rather than investment income revenues generated from risk-free assets only, would be considered in the determination of the indicated rates.
+Furthermore, the CIA SOP states that revenue from all sources of funds, rather than investment income revenue generated from risk-free assets only, should be considered in the determination of the indicated rates.
 Section 2620.01 of the CIA SOP states that:

 “The best estimate present value of cash flows relating to the revenue at the indicated rate should equal the best estimate present value of cash flows relating to the corresponding claim costs and expense costs, plus the present value of a provision for profit, over a specified period of time.”

 FSRA’s approach has been, and continues to be, consistent with the CIA SOP in the determination of indicated rates.
 Accordingly, FSRA expects that the insurers’ selected investment return on cash flow assumption will be reasonably close to the insurers’ investment yields earned in the recent past.
 Also, the selected investment return on cash flow assumption should reflect the unique investment portfolio of assets and the anticipated future investment returns of insurers.